stillyslalom/TrixiShockTube.jl/docs/src/index.md

 The shock tube is then evolved in time using a 5-stage, 4th order Runge-Kutta method restricted by a CFL number of 0.5.
 A positivity-preserving limiter is applied to the solution at each time step.
 The solution is saved at 1000 equally spaced time steps.
-Trixi.jl saves the primitive variables, so we need to convert the solution to conserved variables with `xtdata` before plotting.
+Trixi.jl saves the conserved variables, so we need to convert the solution to primitive variables `u1, p, rho1, rho2, ...` with `xtdata` before plotting.
 ```@repl 1
 saveat = LinRange(0, 0.02, 1000)
 limiter! = build_limiter(equations)